outscale/packer-plugin-outscale/.web-docs/components/builder/bsu/README.md

   shutdown in case Packer exits ungracefully.
 Possible values are "stop" and "terminate", default is `stop`.

+- `skip_create_omi` (boolean) - Set to true if you want to skip snapshot creation.
+  No image will be created if set to true.
+Default `false`.

 - `skip_region_validation` (boolean) - Set to true if you want to skip validation of the region configuration option.
 Default `false`.